QubitPi/management-blogs/docs/_posts/2021-06-01-design-principles.md

 [**Software entities (classes, modules, functions, etc) should be open for extension, but closed for modification**]({{ "/assets/pdf/agile-software-development.pdf" | relative_url}})

+Modules that conform to the Open-Closed Principle have 2 attributes:

+1. **Open for extension**: the behavior of the module can be extended.
+As the requirements of the application change, we are able to extend the module with new behaviors that satisfy those changes.
+In other words, we are able to change what the module does.
+2. **Closed for modification**: extending the behavior of a module does not result in changes to the source or binary code of the module.
+The binary executable version of the module, such as Jave `.jar`, remains untouched

+#### Implement OCP - Abstraction

+The abstractions are abstract base classes and the unbounded group of possible behaviors is represented by all of the derivative classes.

 ### Liskov Substitution Principle

 [**Subtypes must be substitutable for their base types]({{ "/assets/pdf/agile-software-development.pdf" | relative_url}})